 I like sorta like charts for looking at the big picture.

-Consider how few people in the who claim to be in the real Christian camp!
+Consider how few people in the world claim to be in the real Christian camp!
 Some claim 20% of the people in the world, others who I know and trust say 10% or less.
 I believe many, many people whom Jesus actually knows are to be found hiding in all the groups under consideration here.

 I don't believe anyone comes to know Jesus unless he or she has been chosen ahead of time.
 We are just too lost and too indifferent to God.
 James Montgomery Boice eloquently clarifies the theme of election.